 Protein requirements for endurance sports

-Athletes participating in endurance sports , such as running or cycling , have specific protein needs to promote recovery and limit muscle breakdown due to prolonged efforts.
-Unlike strength sports , where the emphasis is on muscle growth , the main goal for endurance athletes is to preserve lean mass while optimizing recovery .
+Athletes involved in endurance sports , such as running or cycling , have specific protein needs to promote recovery and limit muscle breakdown due to prolonged exertion.
+Unlike strength sports , where the focus is on muscle growth , the primary goal for endurance athletes is to preserve lean mass while optimizing recovery .

-Recommendations generally range from 1.2 to 1.6 g/kg body weight per day.
-This range can be adjusted depending on training load and competition periods where recovery needs are greater.
+Recommendations generally range from 1.2 to 1.6 g/kg of body weight per day.
+This range can be adjusted depending on training load and competition periods when recovery needs are greater.

-This split helps maintain a constant flow of amino acids into the blood, maximizing protein synthesis and reducing muscle breakdown.
-For example, an efficient split for a 90kg athlete might be:
+This split helps maintain a constant flow of amino acids in the blood, thus maximizing protein synthesis and reducing muscle breakdown.
+For example, an efficient split for a 90 kg athlete might be:

-Animal Proteins vs. Plant Proteins: Which Choices Should You Favor?
+Animal Proteins vs. Plant Proteins: Which Choices Should You Choose?

-The debate between animal and plant proteins remains relevant, especially today when more and more people are turning to vegetarian or vegan diets.
-Animal proteins, such as those from meat, fish, eggs or dairy products, are considered complete because they contain all the essential amino acids.
-They are also known for their high biological value, that is, their ability to be easily absorbed and used by the body.
+The debate between animal and plant proteins remains a hot topic, especially today as more and more people are turning to vegetarian or vegan diets.
+Animal proteins, such as those from meat, fish, eggs, or dairy products, are considered complete because they contain all the essential amino acids.
+They are also known for their high biological value, meaning their ability to be easily absorbed and utilized by the body.

 Plant proteins, on the other hand, are often deficient in one or more essential amino acids.
-However, by combining different plant sources (e.g. legumes with cereals), it is possible to cover the entire amino acid requirement.
-For athletes following a vegan diet, it is recommended to slightly increase the total protein intake, to 1.8 to 2.4 g/kg body weight, to compensate for potentially less efficient assimilation.
+However, by combining different plant sources (e.g., legumes with grains), it is possible to cover all amino acid requirements.
+For athletes following a vegan diet, it is recommended to slightly increase total protein intake, to 1.8 to 2.4 g/kg of body weight, to compensate for potentially less efficient assimilation.

 Optimizing recovery with protein

 Post-workout recovery is an important time for athletes, especially after an intense or prolonged session.
-Proteins play a role by repairing damaged muscle fibers and stimulating muscle growth .
-The often-discussed anabolic window is a period during which the body is particularly receptive to the absorption of nutrients, particularly proteins.
+Protein plays a role by repairing damaged muscle fibers and stimulating muscle growth .
+The often-discussed anabolic window is a period during which the body is particularly receptive to the absorption of nutrients, especially protein.

-It is recommended to consume between 0.25 and 0.4 g/kg of protein after training, combined with a source of carbohydrates to restore glycogen stores.
-For example, a 75 kg athlete could consume 20 to 30 g of protein after their session, in the form of a whey shake, or a snack such as a bowl of cottage cheese with fruit.
+It is recommended to consume between 0.25 and 0.4 g/kg of protein after training, combined with a source of carbohydrates to replenish glycogen stores.
+For example, a 75 kg athlete could consume 20 to 30 g of protein after their session, in the form of a whey protein shake or a snack such as a bowl of cottage cheese with fruit.

 While protein is definitely beneficial, excessive consumption can lead to imbalances.
-Intakes above 3.5 g/kg per day generally provide no additional benefit and can even cause problems in the long term.
-The kidneys, which are responsible for eliminating nitrogenous waste produced by protein breakdown, can be put under strain if overloaded.
+An intake above 3.5 g/kg per day generally provides no additional benefit and can even cause long-term problems.
+The kidneys, responsible for eliminating nitrogenous waste produced by protein breakdown, can be put under strain if overloaded.

-It is therefore essential to respect the recommendations according to the objectives and not to exceed reasonable limits.
-Furthermore, beyond a certain point, excess protein will not be used for muscle growth , but will be stored as fat or eliminated.
+It is therefore essential to follow the recommendations according to the objectives and not to exceed reasonable limits.
+Moreover, beyond a certain point, excess protein will not be used for muscle growth , but will be stored as fat or eliminated.

 Adapt your contributions according to your objectives